shiveenp/bluhrg/README.md

 This is my personal [blog](https://shiveenp.com).

-Built with hexo and uses cactus theme.
+Built with hexo and uses cactus theme; deployed and served via [Netlify](https://www.netlify.com/).